-Over the past three years, I have reviewed a publisher almost every week for Authors Publish Magazine.
-Some of these publishers are nearly household names, such as Chronicle Books or Bloomsbury.
-Others are fledgling companies still trying to figure out their identity.
+Over the past four years, I have reviewed a publisher almost every week for Authors Publish Magazine.
+Some of these publishers are nearly household names, while others are new, fledgling companies still trying to figure out their identity.
 Many of the publishers fall between these two extremes.

 All of the reviews in this book were originally published in our magazine.
-The reviews have been updated to reflect any changes that have occurred within the company since the original review took place.
-This was an important and time-consuming project.
-Some of the changes that occurred with a publisher were minor; others were not.
+The reviews in this book are updated to reflect any changes that have occurred within the company since the original review took place.
+This is an important and time-consuming project.

+Sometimes, the changes that occurred within a publisher were minor; others were not.
 Many print companies who we reviewed early on have since started new digital first imprints.
+A number of the eBook only companies now have print versions of their books available.

-Fifteen of the publishers in the first edition of the book have been removed from the second edition of this book because they either started charging submission fees, closed to unsolicited submissions, or went out of business entirely.
+Fifteen of publishers in the first edition of the book have been removed from the second edition of this book because they either started charging submission fees, closed to unsolicited submissions, or went out of business entirely.
 Around half of the publishers that did not make it into the second edition were removed because they closed to unsolicited submissions, and now they accept only agented submissions.
-The other more unfortunate trend that we have seen increase is that established traditional companies have started vanity-publishing imprints.
-We must emphasize that we are only reviewing the traditional publishing arm of any company and not the vanity-publishing arm.
-We do not recommend working with a vanity publisher.